GravityKit/GravityView/readme.txt

 * Added: `search_field` parameter to the shortcode.
 This allows you to specify a field ID where you want the search performed (The search itself is defined in `search_value`)
 * Added: [Using the Shortcode](https://katzwebservices.zendesk.com/hc/en-us/articles/202934188) help article
 * Added: Data Source added to the Views page
+* Fixed: Apostrophes no longer have slashes before them
+* Fixed: Settings "gear" not showing when adding a new field
 * Added: Bengali translation.
 Thanks, [@tareqhi](https://www.transifex.com/accounts/profile/tareqhi/)!
 * Added: German translation.
 Thanks, [@seschwarz](https://www.transifex.com/accounts/profile/seschwarz/)!
 * Improved: Added visibility toggles to some Field Settings.
 For example, if the "Show Label" setting is not checked, then the "Custom Label" setting is hidden.